martignoni/blog.martignoni.net/content/posts/hugo-deployment/index.md

 - I want that any change or addition to the website are as easy to deploy as a simple git commit;
 - I want my builds to be reproducible;
 - I want a clean state for each build;
+- I don't want to be dependent on an external hosting service (no lock-in);
 - I don't want to have to worry about a computer crash or about my own Internet connection.

 I use this process since about a year to deploy the [MoodleBox][moodlebox] documentation website (about 200 pages),  and since a few days for deploying this blog (more than 600 pages!).
 It works great 👍